MockingMagician/coinbase-pro-sdk/docs/index.md

 ## How do I access the features?

 All the main and necessary functionalities to use this library are grouped in the [CoinbaseFacade class](./coinbase-facade.md).

+## Versioning

+Coinbase Pro SDK follow the [semver specification](https://semver.org/)

+>Given a version number `MAJOR.MINOR.PATCH`, increment the:
+>
+>- `MAJOR` version when you make incompatible API changes
+>- `MINOR` version when you add functionality in a backwards compatible manner
+>- `PATCH` version when you make backwards compatible bug fixes.
+>
+>Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+Zero version, specific case (as 0.y.z) during initial development:
+>Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.